hmontazeri/mushak/docs/guide/configuration.md

 2. **Not restarted** on subsequent deployments (only application services restart)
 3. Kept running to avoid downtime and data loss

+**Volume Persistence:**

+Docker volumes are **ALWAYS preserved** across all deployments, regardless of whether services are marked as persistent.
+Mushak never removes volumes when cleaning up old containers.
+This means:
+- Database data persists across deployments
+- Uploaded files remain intact
+- Any data in named volumes or bind mounts is safe
+- You can safely redeploy dozens of times without data loss

 **Manual Override:**

 If you have custom infrastructure or want specific services to persist, add them to `persistent_services`: